arsf/arsf_on_jasmin/README.md

 To convert between LAS and ASCII formats and compress files using [LASzip](http://www.laszip.org/) the open source utilities from [LAStools](http://rapidlasso.com/lastools/) are available.
 For more details on using with ARSF LiDAR data see the ARSF-DAN wiki: https://arsf-dan.nerc.ac.uk/trac/wiki/FAQ/las2ascii

-To create a DTM/DSM from LAS files the [ARSF DEM Scripts](http://github.com/pmlrsg/arsf_dem_scripts) can be used.
+To create a DTM/DSM from LAS files the [NERC-ARF DEM Scripts](http://github.com/pmlrsg/arsf_dem_scripts) can be used.
 The script 'submit_las_to_dsm_lotus.py' provides an example of creating a DSM for multiple lines in parallel using the LOTUS sustem.

 Usage is similar to 'submit_apl_lotus.py':